-* Don't feed raw beans (lima, kidney, soy)
+Don't feed these raw beans (lima, kidney, soy)

-Twigs/branches of safe trees are listed above in our long list of safe plants for rabbit food.
+Tree Branches: Twigs/branches of safe trees are listed above in our long list of pet safe plants.
 DON'T give twigs/branches from these trees of the Prunus genus, which contain compounds that convert to cyanide in the leaves, twigs and bark:

 Our policy is to always OVER-deliver